ktw361/sdf_pytorch/README.md

+## NOTE

+There is a branch for pytorch-2.0, checkout --branch torch2.0

 ## Implementation of the SDF Loss

 In this package we provide a CUDA implementation of the SDF computation as well as of the SDF-based collision function.